Why does the Outsourcing Industry just keep growing?

 Here are three key areas that can be limiting factors if care isn’t taken in selecting the right outsourcing provider for your organization:

 When outsourcing globally many providers operate in low-cost economies.
 This can directly impact the level of English language proficiency of your outsourced team as English may not be their first language.

 However, countries like the Philippines have English as one of their official languages and use it for both verbal and written communication in their educational systems.
-It’s important to conduct your own research when deciding which offshoring location you will choose to offshore your business needs to ensure that language does not prevent you from reaping the benefits of global outsourcing.
+India has a huge pool of English speakers who have worked in the English language.
+It’s important to conduct your own research when deciding which offshoring location you will choose to offshore your business needs to ensure that language does not prevent you from reaping the full benefits of global outsourcing.

 Social and cultural issues

 What may be custom in one country may not be in the next.
 This rings true to both cultural and social customs.
 For example, some cultures may be more reserved and may not be as straightforward or open to feedback as you may be used to with your local team.

 To avoid misunderstandings, it’s important to establish efficient ways of communicating deadlines, KPIs, or any concerns you may have.

 You will likely be sending confidential company data to your globally outsourced team to perform their role efficiently.
 This can introduce data security risks and needs to be managed accordingly.